SimenSverdrup/An-AIS-for-Fake-News-Classification/README.md

 # An Artificial Immune System for Fake News Classification

-Simen Sverdrup-Thygeson, Master thesis in Computer Science, NTNU 2020/2021
+Simen Sverdrup-Thygeson, Master's thesis in Computer Science, Norwegian University of Science and Technology 2020/2021

 ## Prerequisites: